drez/billboy/README.md

 1. copy the files to the server
 2. run `composer install` in .admin folder
-3. rename .env.example and add your database and configurations
+3. rename .env.example; add your database and configurations
-4. run the deploy script in console:
+4. run the deploy script in console or navigate to public/install.php

 ```
 $ composer run-script deploy
 ```

-OR

-run public/install.php

 5. Navigate to /.admin